TIgorini/University/README.md

 # KPI-Labs
-Repository with my own labs
+Repository with my good for nothing labs